-Recently, I worked on robust chaos in switched dynamical systems in relation to the project titled “Organised chaos: Using geometry to explain robust chaotic dynamics in switched dynamical systems”.
-My principal investigator was Dr David J. W. Simpson.
+After my PhD, I worked as a postdoc with Associate Professor David J. W. Simpson on robust chaos in switched dynamical systems in relation to the project titled “Organised chaos: Using geometry to explain robust chaotic dynamics in switched dynamical systems.”.
 The project was funded through the Royal Society of NZ Marsden Fund.
 Click here for research output .

 Two-dimensional bifurcation diagram of a piecewise linear map